saroj-raj/DeepFruitNet-Advanced-Deep-Learning-for-Fruit-Classification/README.md

     ```

 ### Dataset
-The project utilizes the ‘Fruits 360’ dataset, a comprehensive collection of fruit images available for public use.
-This dataset is sourced from Kaggle and includes a wide variety of fruit images, making it ideal for training and validating the image classification model.
+The ‘Fruits 360’ dataset was employed for this project, containing high-quality images of various fruits categorized into multiple classes.
+The dataset can be accessed from Kaggle [here](https://www.kaggle.com/datasets/moltean/fruits).

 ## Contents
 - `Advanced Deep Learning for Fruit-opt_project.ipynb`: Jupyter Notebook for the project.